 Remember that if you use your gift card to make a purchase for less than the available balance of the gift card, the remaining balance will not be paid in cash to you, unless a cash payment is otherwise required by law.
-See Tip 6 above.
-You will be able to use the remaining balance on the gift card to purchase other goods or services at participating and authorized Rite Aid locations.
+See above Tip for Goods, Services, Cash.
+You will be able to use the remaining balance on the gift card to purchase other Groupon Credits and/or Groupon Vouchers at Groupon.com.

-Remember that if your purchase exceeds the value of your gift card, you must pay the difference at the time of purchase with another acceptable form of payment (such as cask, check, or payment card) for your transaction to be validated.
+Remember your gift card is redeemable ONLY up to the available balance of your gift card.
+Any purchase amount greater than the available balance of your gift card must be paid with an alternative method of payment (for example, through use of a credit card).
 These combined transactions are known as split tenders.
-Rite Aid will facilitate these transactions.
+Groupon, Inc. will facilitate these transactions.
 You can help facilitate these transactions by advising the cashier before the transaction that your purchase will be for an amount in excess of the available balance on your gift card.

-Remember that any returns or exchanges of goods purchased with your gift card will be governed by the policies of Rite Aid governing returns and exchanges.
+Remember that any returns or exchanges of goods purchased with your gift card will be governed by the policies of Groupon, Inc. governing returns and exchanges.

 Remember that after the passage of time which should be more than two years, your gift card may be subject to a deactivation date under which the gift card will be deactivated from immediate use at a cash register.
 The deactivation date is not an expiration date on the gift card balance.
 The available card balance as of the deactivation will remain available for your use.
 You may be required to exchange a deactivated gift card, at no charge, for a new gift card in the amount of the available balance.
 If you have problems in obtaining a replacement gift card after deactivation, please contact us.
 See Contact Us.